 Our portfolio further includes other patent families related to our VST technologies.
-For example, our portfolio includes one patent family with one U.S. pending patent application and 15 pending patent applications in foreign jurisdictions including Australia, Canada, China, Europe, and Japan, and relates to our process of selecting donors for VST generation and our methods of matching patients with suitable VST-cell lines; one patent family with one pending U.S. application and 13 pending applications in foreign jurisdictions including Australia, Canada, China, Europe, and Japan, and relates to methods for the prophylactic treatment of viral infections; one patent family with one issued U.S. patent, three issued foreign patents, and pending patent applications in the U.S. and foreign jurisdictions including Australia, Canada, China, Europe, and Japan, and is directed to methods of identifying peptides that are likely to be immunogenic; one patent family including one pending PCT application and pending applications in foreign jurisdictions directed to universal antigen-specific T cells compositions and methods of making and using the same; and one patent family including 11 issued patents (including a European patent validated in 7 European states) and 3 pending patent applications with claims directed to methods of rapidly expanding T-cells.
-Patents in the T-cell expansion family are expected to expire in 2032, and any patents that may issue from the immunogenicity family, the donor selection family, the methods for prophylactic treatment family, or the universal antigen-specific T cell family are expected to expire in 2036, 2040, 2040, and 2041, respectively, absent any patent term adjustments or extensions.
+For example, our portfolio includes one patent family with one U.S. pending patent application and 15 pending patent applications in foreign jurisdictions including Australia, Canada, China, Europe, and Japan, and relates to our process of selecting donors for VST generation and our methods of matching patients with suitable VST-cell lines; one patent family with one pending U.S. application and 13 pending applications in foreign jurisdictions; one patent family with one pending U.S. application and 13 pending applications in foreign jurisdictions; one patent family with one issued U.S. patent, three issued foreign patents, and pending patent applications in the U.S. and foreign jurisdictions including Australia, Canada, China, Europe, and Japan, and is directed to methods of identifying peptides that are likely to be immunogenic; one patent family including one pending PCT application and pending applications in foreign jurisdictions directed to universal antigen-specific T cells compositions and methods of making and using the same; and one patent family including 11 issued patents (including a European patent validated in 7 European states) and 3 pending patent applications with claims directed to methods of rapidly expanding T-cells.
+Patents in the T-cell expansion family are expected to expire in 2032, and any patents that may issue from the immunogenicity family, the donor selection family, the methods for prophylactic treatment family, or the universal antigen-specific T cell family, the donor selection family, the methods for prophylactic treatment family, or the universal antigen-specific T cell family, the donor selection family, the methods for prophylactic treatment family, or the universal antigen-specific T cell family, the donor selection family, the methods for prophylactic treatment family, or the universal antigen-specific T cell family are expected to expire in 2036, 2040, 2040, and 2041, respectively, absen